Have you ever wanted to create an information product of your own but tossed the idea because you’re not a writer?

 4. Video Tutorials Make Great Information Products

-But video is no easy thing to create, just take a look at Ashley in her homemade video.
-You’ll laugh, it’s too funny…
+But video can be tricky, just take a look at Ashley in her homemade video, it’s too funny…

 5. Create Slideshow Videos